 Japanese particles — can’t live with em’, can’t live without em’.
 It’s important to know about them when you want to learn the Japanese language.
 Japanese particles will make their way into every single sentence you’ll ever make in Japanese (unless you’re a Japanese slang master.)
 Sometimes it’s just one particle… Sometimes it’s 12.

-Some particles in Japanese are only used by men, while some are only used by women.
+Some Japanese particles are only used by men, while some are only used by women.
 Some particles are extremely rare, while others are used every day.
 Japanese particles can be found after the subject, in the middle, or at the end of a sentence.
 What we’re saying is there’s a whole world of particles out there!

 When I was a university student, the head lady of my Japanese department (Kawashima Sensei) wrote an entire book dedicated to Japanese particles alone.
 It was a best seller.
 Getting a full grasp of the proper usage of Japanese particles can be challenging, even for those more experienced Japanese students.